-If you have a lot of excess skin and tissue, you may require traditional male breast reduction surgery, but if your condition is less severe, you can be a good candidate for less invasive types of this surgery, or even laser-assisted liposuction.
+If you have a lot of excess skin and tissue, you may require traditional male breast reduction surgery, but if your condition is less severe, you can be a good candidate for less invasive types of this surgery or even laser-assisted liposuction.

-Besides the aforementioned dressings, bandages and support garments, your gynecomastia surgery recovery will include a small, thin tube that will be temporarily placed under the skin to drain any excess blood or fluid that may collect.
+Besides the aforementioned dressings, bandages, and support garments, your gynecomastia surgery recovery will include a small, thin tube that will be temporarily placed under the skin to drain any excess blood or fluid that may collect.

 In effect, gynecomastia recovery time is a relatively gentle recovery period – the first three days you might feel sore, but the amount of pain you will feel is usually minimal.
-Some men can temporarily feel a loss of sensation in the treated area, but this is restored in few weeks or months time.
+Some men can temporarily feel a loss of sensation in the treated area, but this is restored in a few weeks or months’ time.

-During the recovery time after gynecomastia surgery, you will be given specific instructions by your surgeon that might include a guide how to take care for your surgical incision and drains, together with medications to apply or take orally, in order to prevent the potential infection.
+During the recovery time after gynecomastia surgery, you will be given specific instructions by your surgeon that might include a guide how to take care of your surgical incision and drains, together with medications to apply or take orally, in order to prevent the potential infection.

 These instructions also include post-surgical care advice involving some specific concerns regarding the incisions or your general health, as well as the exact time when to go for your follow-up meeting, where you are free to ask anything that comes to mind or that is bothering you.

 Attending your follow-up meetings and following your surgeon’s instructions is mandatory, as this is the only course of action that will ensure your gynecomastia surgery healing goes undisturbed.